 Our core competence is international sea transport.
-For cases in which things have to be done quickly, we are also happy to provide you with competent support in all matters relating to air freight.
-In order to get goods from the hinterland to ports and airports, we also offer solutions for general cargo, truck transport and multimodal transport.
-And if you want to outsource the complex customs procedures for your imports and exports, you can benefit from our customs-specific services.
+However, in cases where things need to move quickly, we are also happy to provide you with expert support in all matters relating to air freight.
+To get goods from the hinterland to the ports and airports, we also offer solutions for general cargo, lorry transport and multimodal transport.
+And if you want to outsource the time-consuming customs procedures for your imports and exports, you can benefit from our customs-specific services.

-Tailor-made service, Hanseatic commitment and profound knowledge of the industry – that’s what sets us apart!
-As a customer, you benefit from our decades of experience, our know-how and our claim to always make the individually optimal forwarding offer.
+Customised service, Hanseatic commitment and in-depth industry knowledge – that’s what sets us apart!
+As a customer, you benefit from our decades of experience, our expertise and our aim to always offer you the best individualised forwarding service.

-Here you get everything from a single source: From the first contact, you always talk to your personal contact person.
-He knows you, your company and your logistics needs inside out.
+Here you get everything from a single source: from the first contact, you always speak to your personal contact person.
+They know you, your company and your logistics needs inside out.
 Our qualified staff will be happy to advise you on the various transport solutions for global trade.

 Peter Harms Schiffahrts- u.
-Speditionsgesellschaft mbH was founded by the name giver in 1982.
-Since then we have grown steadily.
+Speditionsgesellschaft mbH was founded by its namesake in 1982 and has grown steadily ever since.
 We now have two locations, Bremen and Hamburg, and employ over twenty people.
-We are proud that many of our long-standing employees have already completed their training in our company!
+We are proud of the fact that many of our long-standing employees once completed their training in our company!

-We involve the trainees in all relevant work processes as early as possible.
-We train new employees thoroughly and comprehensively.
-In this way, we can ensure that our entire specialist staff has the highest level of competence and know-how.
-It is particularly important to us that all employees feel responsible for their respective work area and think outside the box.
+We involve trainees in all relevant work processes as early as possible.
+We train new employees both thoroughly and comprehensively.
+In this way, we can ensure that all our specialist staff have the highest level of expertise and know-how.
+It is particularly important to us that all employees feel responsible for their respective areas of work and think outside the box.

-We want to do more than a normal seaport forwarder.
-That is why our employees travel to the countries we serve.
-They also know their way around the major trade routes of the world.
-So they can give you all the information you need to run your trading smoothly.
+We want to do more than a standard seaport freight forwarder.
+That’s why our employees travel to the countries we serve.
+They also know their way around the world’s major trade routes.
+This means they can provide you with all the information you need to ensure the smooth running of your trade business.

 Today, we are a medium-sized company with tradition and a future.
-Fast processes and smooth operations: We succeed in this, among other things, thanks to flat decision-making hierarchies.
-But good is never good enough for us – we work consistently on the further development and constant optimization of our workflows.
+Fast processes and smooth workflows: we achieve this thanks to flat decision-making hierarchies, among other things.
+But good is never good enough for us – we work consistently on the further development and continuous optimisation of our workflows.

-We keep asking ourselves what we can do even better.
+We are constantly asking ourselves what we can do even better.
 We would like to hear from you what you expect from us!
-Contact us without obligation and see our expertise and commitment for yourself.
+Get in touch with us without obligation and see our expertise and commitment for yourself.